 When a new girl moves to LA, she befriends a group of misfit schoolgirls rumored to be witches.
 As they join forces in forming a powerful convent, their powers and egos spark a dangerous battle.
 Andrew Fleming directed this witch film set in a Catholic prep high school.
 He has stated that the highly popular television series Charmed (1998) “ripped off” this film, due to a pilot he wrote and shared with Fox one year before the witch-centered series premiered.

-The Halloween horror series does not disappoint with this seventh installment in the franchise.
+The Halloween horror franchise does not disappoint with this seventh installment in the franchise.
 For those unfamiliar with the storyline, this film picks up on a woman who has finally escaped the wrath of her serial killer brother, faked her own death and adopted a new identity to start fresh.
 Now work as a headmistress at a private boarding school, she finds herself within a fingertips’ length of happiness.
 Just as she decides to take her blossoming relationship to the next level, she finds her life crumbling once again due to the murderous Michael Myers.

 Ever since its Christmas Day release in 1998, this film has garnered a cult following for the comedy, gore and unforgettable cast.
 High school is traumatic enough, but imagine witnessing your teachers being controlled extra-terrestrial parasites to prey on the students.
 A group of high school students finds themselves responsible for being the only thing standing between life and death for themselves and their community.
 Robert Rodriguez’s directorial work grossed $40.3 million at the US box office.

 Shot in less than two months, this thrilling horror tells the story of a beautiful university student who finds herself with a hunch that no one around her believes.
 Her folklore class is full of talk on urban legends, and the professor shares a story about a murderous faculty member who killed several students year earlier.
 With this new information and a keen intuition, the young woman must save her classmates from an urban legend that is hungry for human flesh.
+Despite being a film about college aged students, this storyline shows similarity to the other high school plots, dripping with bloody hearsay and serial killers.

 Losing your virginity is different for everyone.
 Some wait for a romantic partner to make love with, while others rely on liquor and porn to equip them with the knowledge to do the deed.
 For the teenagers at Cherry Falls High School, being a virgin means you are more likely to be the next victim of a diabolical serial killer’s attack.
 Students take their lives into their own hands and organize a sex party in which all virgins can lose their virginity and no longer be targets of the senseless slashings.